mariolambrette/AnimalTrackR/README.md

 #### File Structure

-`AnimalTrackR` uses a specific file structure to support working on multiple projects and allow seamless integration with standard YOLOv8 development pipelines.
+`AnimalTrackR` uses a specific file structure to support working on multiple projects and allow seamless integration with standard YOLO development pipelines.
 The structure is as follows:

     .